Register for National Portfolio Day at VCUarts here.

 I’m nervous!
 What is it like?
 What do I do?

-Schools will want you to fill out an information card at some point so they can stay in touch with you and make notes about your work.
-To save time, bring a few address labels with you that you can stick on the info cards.
+Each school will want you to fill out an information card so they can stay in touch with you and make notes about your work.
+To save time, bring a few address labels that you can stick on the info cards.

-Stay on top of time.
-Reviews must stop at exactly 5pm, so if you’re still in a long line at 4:45, you may want to think about talking to a representative at a school that doesn’t have a line.
-Just because you may not think you’re interested in that school doesn’t mean you won’t get valuable feedback, or learn something about the institution that rings with you.
+Pay attention to the time.
+Reviews must stop at exactly 5pm, so if you’re still in a long line at 4:45pm, you may want to think about talking to a representative at a school that doesn’t have a line.
+Be open to speaking with new schools, as every representative can offer valuable feedback and information.

 Your best and most recent work.
 You should bring no more than 20 pieces, which can include finished work, works in progress, sketch books, originals or photos.
 Bring original work if it is easy to carry and fits in a simple portfolio.
 If your work is large, heavy or fragile, bring images of it instead.
 Do not spend money on matting, framing or an expensive portfolio.
 We suggest using a basic cardboard portfolio.